 Free

-Stop Thirteen, Fourteen AND Sixteen Hop-On Hop-Off Sightseeing Bus Glasgow
+Stop Thirteen, Fourteen and Sixteen Hop-On Hop-Off Sightseeing Bus Glasgow

 Stop thirteen is Kelvingrove Park, but you can also get off here for attractions at stops fourteen and sixteen.
 Walking through Kelvingrove Park will take you to Glasgow University, which houses the Hunterian Museum and Art Gallery, The Mackintosh House and Kelvingrove Museum and Art Gallery.